Dr. Nancy Reid

 Synthesis: An initial search produced 26 articles consisting of randomized control trials, studies, and expert opinion surveys.
 After review of the article abstracts and exclusions as necessary, 14 of the articles were further evaluated.
 Ultimately, nine articles met the inclusion and exclusion criteria serving as a basis for this literature review.
 For the purpose of this review, initial wound packing is used synonymously with subsequent repacking.

 Rigney WF.
 Packing vs Nonpacking of Simple Cutaneous Abscess After Incision and Drainage.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.